 Gas flux to the surface is commonly described by an analogy to electrical resistances taking into account physical and chemical processes affecting the flux.
-In chemical transport models (e.g., MOZART, ECHAM, IMPACT), chemical interactions of ozone with the surfaces (e.g., snow, ice, sea-ice) is typically represented by a surface resistance $(R = v_d^{-1}, v_d = \text{deposition velocity})$.
-For snow, an ozone surface resistance value of $2000 \,\mathrm{s}\,\mathrm{m}^{-1}$ is commonly used, and this value is kept constant throughout the day and the year (Ganzeveld and Lelieveld, 1995; Lamarque et al., 2005; Rotman et al., 2004).
-Recent research has provided a plethora of evidence for an active photochem-5 istry in the snowpack (Grannas et al., 2007).
-Ozone behavior in the snow has been one of the most intensely studied subjects.
-Ozone in the polar snowpack has been found to undergo depletion that follows both the diurnal and seasonal cycle in solar radiation (Helmig et al., 2007a).
+In chemical transport models (e.g., MOZART, ECHAM, IMPACT), chemical interactions of ozone with the surfaces (e.g., snow, ice, sea-ice) are typically represented by a surface resistance $(R = v_d^{-1})$, v_d = deposition velocity).
+For snow, an ozone surface resistance value of 2000 sm^{-1} is commonly used, and this value is kept constant throughout the day and the year (Ganzeveld and Lelieveld, 1995; Rotman et al., 2004; Lamarque et al., 2005).
+Ozone fluxes over snow are linked to chemical interactions in the snowpack.
+Ozone in the polar snowpack has been found to undergo depletion, which follows both the diurnal and seasonal cycle in solar radiation (Helmig et al., 2007a).
 These observations suggest that ozone surface fluxes should vary similarly with time of day and season.
-Previous ozone flux measurements 10 over polar snow have not been able to capture this behavior, likely due to the lack of measurement sensitivity and required long-term observations.
+Accurate measurements of ozone surface exchanges would provide a means for evaluating the net effect of ozone snow photochemical processes on boundary-layer ozone.
+Previous ozone flux measurements over polar snow have not been able to demonstrate this behavior, likely due to the lack of measurement sensitivity and required long-term observations.
+Several studies have demonstrated approaches for determining fluxes at the snow surface from concentration gradient measurements inside the snowpack (e.g., Seok et al., 2009; Helmig et al., 2009a, c).
+These calculations are based on gas diffusion theory and require determination of chemical gradients and the snowpack density for estimating of the gas diffusivity inside the snowpack.
+To date, this method has primarily been applied for conditions where there is gas transfer from the underlying substrate to the snow surface.
+For ozone flux determination another complicating factor is that there is a flux divergence within the gradient interval, as ozone is chemically lost in the upper snow layers.

 Regener (1957), Galbally (1968), and Aldaz (1969) were among the first researchers to study ozone uptake to the Earth's surface.
-A review of atmosphere-surface exchange

-- measurement techniques used in the subsequent 20 years was given by Dabberdt et 15 al. (1993).
-Table 1 in the Supplement Materials provides a summary of experimental ozone flux techniques from our review of more than 120 published papers on ozone deposition and gas exchange.
+A review of atmosphere-surface exchange measurement techniques used in the subsequent 20 yr was given by Dabberdt et al. (1993).
+Table 1 in the Supplement provides a summary of experimental ozone flux techniques from our review of more than 120 published papers on ozone deposition and gas exchange.
 Ozone deposition results span a wide range.
-The largest ozone exchange velocities (ozone v{e} ; please note that in this paper we will use the notation of "ozone exchange velocity", rather than "ozone deposition velocity", to avoid 20 use of negative velocity values), on the order of 2 cm s^{-1} have been measured over - vegetation.
+The largest ozone exchange velocities (ozone v_e ; please note that in this paper we will use the notation of "ozone exchange velocity", rather than "ozone deposition velocity", to avoid use of negative velocity values), on the order of 2 cm s-1 have been measured over vegetation.
 In comparison, snow and water appear to be the most inert surfaces towards ozone.

 The overview in the Supplement also lists the different types of experimental methods, their application areas, and measured rates of ozone surface deposition/exchange.
-Eddy covariance is the most popular flux method (~65%), followed by the profile/tower gradient method (~26%), and studies relying on the box/chamber method (\sim 9%).
+Eddy covariance is the most popular flux method (\sim 65 %), followed by the profile/tower gradient method (\sim 26 %), and studies relying on the box/chamber method (\sim 9 %).